johnliu55tw/KKHIIT/README.md

 ## Getting started

 The server side is written in Python with Flask framework, with [Pipenv](https://docs.pipenv.org/) for managing both dev-time and run-time environment.
-For the client-side, [browserify](http://browserify.org/) and npm is used to manage JavaScript stuff.
+For the client-side, [browserify](http://browserify.org/) and npm is used to manage client side (JavaScript) stuff.
 Before you go any further, please make sure all the software requirements listed in [Requirements](#requirements) are fulfilled.

 ### Client side (JavaScript)